 Socks are an often overlooked yet essential part of any runner’s kit.
 Runners often spend hours, days, and maybe even months agonizing about which shoe to buy, but just grab a random pair of socks out of the drawer before each run without a second thought.
 In our experience, socks play just as big a role (if not an even bigger one) as shoes in preventing blisters and generally keeping your feet healthy and comfortable.
 So while you probably don’t need to spend the next three months losing sleep over which pair of socks to buy, it is worth learning more about the different sock options on the market to find one that will work well for you.

-We tested six different socks from Swiftwick in a variety of scenarios to provide some guidance on what each model is best suited for, what it does well, and what its shortcomings might be.
+We’ve been testing several different socks from Swiftwick — including a few new models released August 2020 — in a variety of scenarios to provide some guidance on what each model is best suited for, what it does well, and what its shortcomings might be.
 Swiftwick makes socks for a variety of activities, including several road- / treadmill-specific and trail-running-specific models.
-We tested socks from the Men’s and Women’s Pursuit series, the Men’s Aspire series, the Women’s Vision series, and the Men’s and Women’s Flite XT series.
+We tested socks from the Men’s and Women’s Pursuit series, the Men’s Aspire series, the Women’s Vision series, Men’s and Women’s Flite XT series, and one of their Pursuit Hike models.
 Within each series, Swiftwick has a variety of cuff heights, which they denote with a numbering system reflective of how tall the cuff is in inches.
-“Zero” is no-show, “Five” is roughly a quarter-crew height, “Seven” is crew height, and so on.
+“Zero” is no-show, “Four” and “Five” are basically quarter-crew heights, “Seven” is crew height, and so on.

 Each series has a unique combination of cushioning, compression level, and other features.
 In this review, we’ll break down the performance of each sock and give some recommendations on what it’s best suited for.

 Finally, for more reviews of socks from other brands, check out our previous running-sock roundup.

 Fabric: 48% wool / 28% nylon / 13% olefin / 11% spandex